tomjoht/tomjoht.github.io/_posts/2015/9/2015-09-30-submit-something-api-related-to-stc-summit.md

 * Tools/Technology
 * Training/Research

 Interestingly, with the STC Summit, "API documentation" is listed as a possible topic for the Writing/Communication track, rather than being its own separate track (as it was last year).
-It could be that API doc is a sub-category in one of these other tracks, but I don't see any sessions focused on APIs there.
+For other conferences, it could be that API doc is a sub-category in one of the other main tracks, but I don't see any sessions focused on APIs there either.

 I'm not downplaying these "mainstream" topics (localization, content strategy, DITA, etc.).
 They're all good and relevant.
 But I would've thought API documentation topics might have a larger presence at tech writer conferences.